 Below are quick links to important websites that may assist you with your legal matters in Camden County and Missouri.

-The Importance of Hiring a Osage Beach, MO DWI Administrative Hearing Lawyer
+Why You Need a Osage Beach, MO DWI Administrative Hearing Lawyer

 Our Osage Beach, MO DWI/DUI defense attorneys can raise a variety of legal and procedural challenges in an administrative alcohol hearing, and the failure of the DOR to prove even one of the above elements can prevent your license suspension.

-Our attorneys closely examine the details of your arrest and testing procedures, looking for flaws such as time gaps between driving and law enforcement contact.
+However, in the event that you did take the test(s), significant time gaps between the alleged driving and the first law enforcement encounter can make it difficult to establish intoxication at the time of driving.
 Also, Missouri law mandates strict compliance with Department of Health and Senior Services regulations regarding breath and blood testing procedures.
 These regulations require that:

 - The operator collecting the sample be properly certified

-- Strict calibration and accuracy standards
+- Calibration and accuracy must meet legal standards

 - Testing machine must function within state’s precise limits regarding temperature and accuracy